riceissa/issarice.com/wiki/r-datahoarder.md

 I wasn't too interested in this, but this seems to by typical of reddit, where simple feel-good posts get the highest scores.

+It's actually a little surprising to me how much the hardware aspects of data hoarding/archiving dominate the top posts on this subreddit.
+Other aspects hint toward this interest in hardware as well, like the flares for the subreddit being one's storage capacity.
+However, it does look like there are subreddits like /r/OpenDirectories and /r/DHExchange that focus exclusively on the content side.

 - ["Doe your data die with
   you?"](https://www.reddit.com/r/DataHoarder/comments/5opfbj/does_your_data_die_with_you/)